jeffgbutler/CarvelWorkshop/kbld/README.md

 ## Image Resolution

-In a very simple usage, kbld will seach Kubernetes YAML for image references and will transform the YAML to use digests instead of labels.
+In a very simple usage, kbld will search Kubernetes YAML for image references and will transform the YAML to use digests instead of labels.
 This can be useful to convert Kubernetes YAML to use immutable image references.

 For example, suppose we have a simple Kubernetes pod definition like this: